UPDATED JUN 10, 2020

 If you’re looking for the ultimate challenge and are ready to drive your heart rate up the wall, Cycle House has your name all over it.
 The instructors will push you hard and the studio’s devoted members will follow, so it’s only natural that you’ll be motivated to take yourself beyond your limits.
 But first, coffee.
 The West Hollywood location shares a courtyard with Alfred Coffee & Kitchen, a cute coffee shop next door.
-There’s also a location on the Westside that’s just minutes away from Santa Monica’s 3rd Street Promenade and another in Studio City.

 Santa Monica’s RYDE4 will give you a good sweat and the feeling that you and your fellow riders are all in this together.
-Occupying Burn Fitness’s rooftop space, you’ll pedal away in a small, airy room within a near spitting distance of the ocean.
+Occupying Burn Fitness’s rooftop space, you’ll pedal away in a small, airy room within a near spitting distance from the ocean.
 On the nicest days, they’ll even wheel the bikes out into the open air.
 With a room (or roof) full of all ages, RYDE4 is the spot for anyone from the newbie to the pro cyclist.
 Fitt Tip: when you’re inside, book bike #19 or #20 and you’ll feel the cool ocean breeze from the window behind you.

 Get ready to find your soul at what’s honestly the hottest place in town.
-With 13 studios throughout LA and OC, SoulCycle has been proven to be the place you have to try, even if just once.
+With 13 studios throughout LA and OC, SoulCycle has proven to be the place you have to try, even if just once.
 With themed rides, a tight community, and tons of celebrity clients, SoulCycle has become the standard for LA cycling.
 Other studios might place more emphasis on the technical aspects or mind-body connection, but there’s a reason SoulCycle has an almost cult-like following — they’ll blow you away with their fiery, hot beats, enthusiastic instructors, and choreography Beyoncé would be proud of.

 You’ll feel as though you’ve stepped back in time when you enter Made In LA, a grungy fitness center in Hollywood Heights that’s adorned with Rolling Stones logos and an old-school vibe.
 If you’re looking for a no-nonsense workout, look no further; there’s no choreography, no rankings, no frills, just the ultimate endurance test.
-With punk rock music blasting throughout class and the quite possibly the fastest sprinters in town, you’ll let the hardcore energy push you to your limits.
+With punk rock music blasting throughout class and quite possibly the fastest sprinters in town, you’ll let the hardcore energy push you to your limits.
 Oh, and you need to get down with their Ratchet Ride, a fierce class to a dirty mix of rap and hip-hop music.
 And if you’re lucky, you might just get pink spinning shoes for rentals.

 When this La Brea studio joined the LA cycling landscape, it came in with a bang.
 Their self-proclaimed “more than just cycling classes” combine core work, circuit training, and indoor cycling into one muscle-blasting sweat session.
 And classes are rhythmic, meaning everyone moves together without competition or technology getting in the way of your workout.
 Plus, each class is geared toward mindful awareness and a specific intention, so you can set your fitness goal and then proceed to crush it.

 CycleBar is all about Rocking Your Ride.
 Known for its CycleBeats (a music library made just for cycling) and CycleStats (a compilation of performance metrics), this studio has truly thought of everything you need to make your ride the best it can be.
 Rides range from Classic to Performance-based and Themed rides.
 But the game changer is the Connect ride, where they turn off the monitors and turn up the music.
-Get in the saddle at one of their LA studios in WeHo, Culver City, or Santa Monica — with Rancho Palos Verdes coming soon.
+Get in the saddle at one of their LA studios in WeHo, Culver City, or Santa Monica — with Manhattan Beach coming soon.